quicwg/base-drafts/draft-ietf-quic-transport.md

 (connection termination is described in {{termination}}.)

-To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted over the wire, up to 32 bits.
+To reduce the number of bits required to represent the packet number over the wire, only the 32 least significant bits of the packet number are transmitted over the wire.
 The actual packet number for each packet is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.

 A packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next expected packet is the highest received packet number plus one.
-For example, if the highest successfully authenticated packet had a packet number of 0xaa82f30e, then a packet containing a 16-bit value of 0x1f94 will be decoded as 0xaa831f94.
+For example, if the highest successfully authenticated packet had a packet number of 0x00000017aa82f30e, then a packet containing a 16-bit value of 0xaa821f94 will be decoded as 0x7aa831f94.

-To enable unambiguous reconstruction of the packet number, an endpoint MUST use a packet number size that is able to represent 4 times more packet numbers than the numerical difference between the current packet number and the lowest packet number on an outstanding packet, plus one.
-A packet is outstanding if it has been sent but has neither been acknowledged nor been marked as lost (see
-{{QUIC-RECOVERY}}).
-As a result, the size of the packet number encoding is at least two more than the base 2 logarithm of the range of outstanding packet numbers including the new packet, rounded up.

-For example, if an endpoint has is sending packet 0x6B4264 and 0x6B0A2F is the lowest outstanding packet number, the next packet uses a 16-bit or larger packet number encoding; whereas a 32-bit packet number is needed if packet 0x6AF0F7 is outstanding.

 ### Initial Packet Number